Stories that Move

 It shouldn’t take more than a couple of minutes to set up an account and create a class.
-You will then get a unique PIN to share with your students.

 We advise you to ask students to set up their accounts ahead of time, to make sure you can start the class easily.
 You can do this during class, when you first introduce the upcoming lesson, or as homework.

 Students need an account to follow the online learning paths.
 They can create this account with or without their own email address.

 In the first step, they log in with the PIN of the digital class, which they receive from their teacher.